PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 14:14:07
+Last updated: 2024-04-08 14:14:41
-Random Quote: I like firsts.
-Good or bad, they're always memorable. - Ahsoka Tano
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister